Hris-at-Valtech/lab_recommender_api/README.md

 * Github account

 ## Running
-The main guide to this code is featured as a Snowflake Quickstart, found here: <quickstart_here>
+The main guide to this code is featured as a Snowflake Quickstart, found [here](https://quickstarts.snowflake.com/guide/snowflake_recommendation_engine/index.html?index=..%2F..index#0)

 This QuickStart is best run by forking this repository, and then running in GitHub codespaces.